dmd-program/dmd-instructional-handbook/project-feedback.md

 2. Are instructions thorough enough? **(Most aren't in the first pass)**
 3. Did they include images, diagrams, and relevant templates?
 4. Is text legible and are all images free of distortion/stretching?
+5. Is the document free of Copyrighted materials?
+They are required to create materials they have designed but may pull in CC materials as needed.
+A significant portion (90%) of the project must be designed by the student.

 #### Parts Kit
 1. Did the student create a reconfigurable kit of parts?
 Can it be reconfigured into at least three things?